Nuclear power in Australia: 2000s

+2010s

 Nuclear debate in Australia increased after the Fukushima nuclear disaster in 2011.
 Some protesters demanded a halt to uranium mining and nuclear power generation in their country and throughout the world.

-During the Labor-led Rudd-Gillard Government the party's opposition to nuclear power was upheld, while Resources and Energy Minister Martin Ferguson demonstrated his support for the uranium mining sector.
+During the Labor-led Rudd-Gillard government, the party's opposition to nuclear power was upheld, while conversely, Resources and Energy Minister Martin Ferguson demonstrated his support for the uranium mining sector.
 Ferguson retired in 2013 and was replaced by Gary Gray who subsequently indicated support for future nuclear industrial development in Australia.
-At a South Australian mining and energy sector conference he stated "I am optimistic that we will get (power) generation issues attended to and that it will be done in a timely fashion".
+At a South Australian mining and energy sector conference, he stated "I am optimistic that we will get (power) generation issues attended to and that it will be done in a timely fashion".

-In 2013, the Liberal party, led by Tony Abbott, resumed power and reopened discussions about the future of nuclear power in Australia.
-Since Abbott's appointment, former Prime Minister John Howard, former foreign minister Alexander Downer, and several members of the Abbott government have openly advocated for the consideration of nuclear power development, including then Foreign Minister Julie Bishop.
+In 2013, the Liberal Party, led by Tony Abbott, resumed power and reopened discussions about the future of nuclear energy generation in Australia.
+Since Abbott's appointment, former Prime Minister John Howard, former Foreign Minister Alexander Downer, and several members of the Abbott government have openly advocated for the consideration of nuclear power development, including then-Foreign Minister Julie Bishop.

-In November 2013, University of Adelaide Professor of climatology Tom Wigley co-authored an open letter calling for an expansion of nuclear energy as a tool against climate change.
-Further calls for the consideration of nuclear power came from academics, Australian media and The Australian Academy of Technological Sciences and Engineering.
+In November 2013, University of Adelaide Professor of Climatology Tom Wigley co-authored an open letter calling for an expansion of nuclear energy as a tool against climate change.
+Further calls for the consideration of nuclear power came from academics, Australian media and the Australian Academy of Technological Sciences and Engineering.

-In 2014 the federal government released an energy green paper which articulated the potential for Australia in modern nuclear capacity, including small modular reactors, generation IV reactor technology and the role of thorium as nuclear fuel, though industry minister Ian MacFarlane opined that "there is no need to have a debate in regard to nuclear energy in Australia but we should focus on the opportunities that nuclear energy presents in other countries and build our uranium industry to take advantage of that."
-In contrast, foreign minister Julie Bishop declared support for nuclear energy, saying "It's an obvious conclusion that if you want to bring down your greenhouse gas emissions dramatically you have to embrace a form of low or zero-emissions energy and that's nuclear, the only known 24/7 baseload power supply with zero emissions."
+In 2014, the federal government released an energy green paper which articulated the potential for Australia in modern nuclear capacity, including small modular reactors, Generation IV reactor technologies and the role of thorium as nuclear fuel, though industry minister Ian MacFarlane opined that "there is no need to have a debate in regard to nuclear energy in Australia but we should focus on the opportunities that nuclear energy presents in other countries and build our uranium industry to take advantage of that."
+In contrast, Foreign Minister Julie Bishop declared support for nuclear energy, saying "It's an obvious conclusion that if you want to bring down your greenhouse gas emissions dramatically you have to embrace a form of low or zero-emissions energy and that's nuclear, the only known 24/7 baseload power supply with zero emissions."
 The call for sensible discussion was publicly welcomed by economists and at least one member of the federal opposition.
-The CEO of Origin Energy spoke in support of the prospect and BusinessSA demanded the lifting of federal prohibitions so that debate on specific designs could proceed.
+The CEO of Origin Energy spoke in support of the prospect and Business SA demanded the lifting of federal prohibitions so that debate on specific designs could proceed.